Logo Logo

 How Ubisoft will balance the budget requirements and production complexity of its giant blockbusters with creative risks in the future is unknown.
 Some of the canceled projects’ developers will now work on delivering games like Assassin’s Creed Mirage, a more compact and classic installment in the series stealth action genre.

-The need to fill gaps in Ubisoft’s release timetable led Mirage’s development from an Assassin’s Creed Valhalla add-on to a full-fledged game.
+The need to fill gaps in Ubisoft’s release timetable led to Mirage’s development from an Assassin’s Creed Valhalla add-on to a full-fledged game.
 It was instead delayed to the fiscal year beginning in April 2023, along with Skull & Bones and Avatar: Frontiers of Pandora.

 Guillemot has recently declared that lineup and what comes after it to be the best in the company’s history; however if previous events are any indicator, things are unlikely to proceed as planned.